 This great sin committed by the Primal Nasivern was a point of no return that that gave forth to the Ancient War of the Gods, the greatest war that ever was or ever will be, where an incalculable loss of life and destruction allegedly took place, changing the course of the galaxy forever.

-Following a long conflict that almost saw their life-giving work undone, the Gods and their armies eventually defeated the Primal Nasivern and their sinister maker was brought to divine justice.
+Following a long conflict that almost saw their life-giving work undone, the Gods and their armies eventually defeated the Primal Nasivern, and their sinister maker was brought to divine justice.

-Having dealt with their traitorous brother, it was time for the remaining Gods to pass judgement to the remaining Primal Nasivern.
+Having dealt with their traitorous brother, it was time for the remaining Gods to pass judgment to the remaining Primal Nasivern.
 The sins they committed against all of creation were so numerous and so loathsome that all of the Gods clamored for their complete eradication.

 And that was to be the ultimate fate of creation’s worst sinners — that is, until the final voice swayed the required unanimous decision.
 The voice was none other but Sollente, the young Goddess.
-Instead of extinction, she proposed something else: penance, redemption, and mercy.
+Instead of extinction, she proposed penance, redemption, and mercy.